vgsr/paascongres-2017-content/readme.txt

 This plugin is not hosted in the official WordPress repository.
 Instead, updating is supported through use of the [GitHub Updater](https://github.com/afragen/github-updater/) plugin by @afragen and friends.

 == Changelog ==

+= 1.0.1 =
+* Fix bug where slug settings were not correctly referenced when setting up rewrite rules

 = 1.0.0 =
 * Initial release